In this FDD Talk post, you’ll learn the following:

 - Net Change: -1

-- Of the 221 locations, 213 had completed their first workout and had initiated member billing activities.
-Of these 213 locations, 25 locations were affiliate-related and operated within the holding structure of the Company.
-Of the 188 franchised locations, 78 had been open for 24 months or longer and are considered mature.
-The following chart represents average gross revenue in the 2018 fiscal year for the franchised locations that were mature as of January 1, 2018.
+- Of the 250 domestic locations, 233 had completed their first workout and had initiated member billing activities.
+Of these 233 locations, 25 locations were affiliate-related and operated within the holding structure of the Company.

 Part 1 – Gross Revenue of Franchised Units

-- “Gross Revenue” is defined as all revenues you receive from the performance of all services and the sale of all products from or related to the Franchised Business, including membership revenue, both recurring dues and cash sales, personal training sales and retail sales, less any sales taxes, refunds to customers, and discounts.
+- “Gross Revenue” means all revenues the franchisee received from the performance of all services and the sale of all products from or related to the Franchised Business, including membership revenue, both recurring dues and cash sales, personal training sales and retail sales, less any sales taxes, refunds to customers, and discounts.

 A. Greater Than 20,000 Square Feet